 There is no data or evidence that this coronavirus can be transmitted by blood transfusion.
 In fact, there have been no reported cases of transfusion-transmission for any respiratory virus, including this coronavirus.
 It is safe to donate blood, and we encourage healthy individuals to donate so that blood is available for those patients in need.

 Our blood collection sites are frequently cleaned, and we are taking extra precautions to help prevent the person-to-person spread of COVID-19 per CDC recommendations.
-We have implemented visitor screening polices (see above) and are performing temperature checks on all staff members and donors.
+We have implemented visitor screening polices (see above) and continue to require face masks unvaccinated donors and visitors, and all staff.